pygame-community/pygame-ce/docs/reST/ref/surface.rst

       | :sl:`returns a copy of the surface with the RGB channels pre-multiplied by the alpha channel.`
       | :sg:`premul_alpha() -> Surface`

-      **Experimental:** feature still in development available for testing and feedback.
-It may change.
-      `Please leave premul_alpha feedback with authors <https://github.com/pygame/pygame/pull/3276>`_

       Returns a copy of the initial surface with the red, green and blue color channels multiplied by the alpha channel.
 This is intended to make it easier to work with the BLEND_PREMULTIPLED blend mode flag of the blit() method.
 Surfaces which have called this method will only look